Housing and Dining agreement

 - Have attained junior level status (60 credit hours and above)

-- Will turn 20 years of age
+- Will turn 20 years of age by start of academic term

 If you meet one of these exemptions, there is no need to do anything else.
 The Office of Residence Life will pull this information from your records and waive the Residency Requirement for you.